Corporate Giving Programs

 Our Corporate Giving Program members include some of Wisconsin's largest companies:

-Cardinal Capital Management, Foley & Lardner, LLP, Great Lakes Higher Education Guaranty Corporation, Johnson Bank Wealth Management, Kohl's Corporation, Marking Services, MillerCoors, National Guardian Life Insurance Company, National Investment Services, Potawatomi Hotel & Casino, Quarles & Brady LLP, Rockwell Automation, TASC, The Northern Trust Company, UW Health, Whyte Hirschboeck Dudek S.C., WPS Health Insurance
+Cardinal Capital Management, Foley & Lardner, LLP, Great Lakes Higher Education Guaranty Corporation, Johnson Bank Wealth Management, Kohl's Corporation, Marking Services, MillerCoors, National Guardian Life Insurance Co., National Investment Services, Potawatomi Hotel & Casino, Quarles & Brady LLP, Rockwell Automation, TASC, The Northern Trust Company, UW Health, Whyte Hirschboeck Dudek S.C., WPS Health Solutions

 Did you know?
 WPN's members with a corporate giving program constitute 15% of total membership.

 Guide to Creating A Successful Matching Gift Program

 Concrete advice on eight critical issues related to the design, implementation and operation of a corporate matching gift program.
 Sample forms and case studies included.

 These Stewardship Principles and Practice Options to Strengthen Performance describe how corporate grantmakers can reflect these fundamental values in their governance, management and grantmaking.

 The State of Corporate Citizenship (Free, Login Required)

 Boston College Center for Corporate Citizenship and The Hitachi Foundation